All Products

 1. Configure an AMQP server-side subscription: Enterprise A uses Account A to log on to the IoT Platform console and configures an Advanced Message Queuing Protocol (AMQP) server-side subscription.

-2. Configure an AMQP client to receive server-side subscription messages: Enterprise B connects an AMQP client to IoT Platform as the RAM user that was created to receive device messages of Enterprise A from IoT Platform by using the server-side subscription feature.
+2. Configure an AMQP client to receive server-side subscription messages: Enterprise B connects an AMQP client to IoT Platform as the authorized RAM user to receive device messages from Enterprise A through server-side subscription.